cwebley/ki/README.md

 	beat rival?
 	checkpoints

-secret wagers. need interactive front end for this
+secret wagers. need interactive front end for this. maybe these are challenges presented to you?
 	supreme
 	3 counterbreaks
 	streak of wins